gozsari/SLPred/README.md

-# SLPred
-a tool for subcellular localization prediction of human proteins
+# SLPred: a multi-view subcellular localization prediction tool for human proteins